 The symposium “is a bit of a dream come true,” said President Debora Spar in her opening remarks at the March event, explaining that when she first came to Barnard she wanted to find a way to “best expand the College’s mission beyond the United States, and make this mission truly more global.
 The world is dominated by cross-border exchanges, and I wanted to be sure we were exposing our students to cross-border flows, good and bad.”

 With the global symposia, added Spar, Barnard wants to ensure that “our students are ready to tackle the world, and change the world.”
-As part of the symposium experience, a group of Student Fellows, selected through a competitive application process, prepares a leadership curriculum for high school girls.
-This year, the fellows, accompanied by Barnard Faculty Fellows, split into groups and offered the workshops in Paris, Mumbai, and Rio de Janeiro.
+As part of the symposium experience, a group of Student Fellows, selected through a competitive application process, prepares a leadership curriculum for local high school girls.
+This year, the fellows, accompanied by Barnard Faculty Fellows, split into groups and offered the workshops in Paris, Mumbai, and Rio de Janeiro during the spring break.

-“There’s a very strong network of outstanding women leaders,” said Board of Trustees Chair Jolyne Caruso-FitzGerald ’81, noting that this symposium held special meaning, as it marks the College’s 125th anniversary.
+“There’s a very strong network of outstanding women leaders,” said Board of Trustees Chair Jolyne Caruso-FitzGerald ’81, adding that this symposium held special meaning, since this year marks the College’s 125th anniversary.
 Some local alumnae attended, and the event was streamed live so anyone could watch online.
 “How exciting to be in my hometown of New York City and be up close and personal,” said Victoria Londin ’79.
 “The takeaway was that we all share common concerns and bonds.
 The similarities are more striking than the differences.”

 The symposium featured four panels covering a range of topics, including creating change through global initiatives; chronicling change in the economy and media; leading change through activism and social entrepreneurship; and affecting change through the arts.